Dinofroz: List of the members of the Dragon Tribes

-Dragon Mutants
+List of the Dragon Mutants

-New dragons that aren't part of any of the Dragon Tribes from Season 1.
+New dragons (a new monstrous dragon-like foe for Tom and his friends to fight). that aren't part of any of the Dragon Tribes from Season 1.
 Each are separated and have their own powers and even appearances from bathing in The Fires Of Galgoth, sacred lava that makes dragons more powerful.
 They are champions of the week for each episode when they face Tom and the Dinofroz gang, but some do return for a rematch.